Bootcamp2025-Pega/instructions/README.md

 ### 3.3.1.
 Basic build pipeline

-Goal: Create basic pipeline that builds project and execute tests.
+Goal: Create basic pipeline that builds project and executes tests.

 1.  **Create a base workflow**
   * make sure you are on the `main` branch<br>